The A Crew (Trace and co.)

 Keith was born on the Basidian Islands, a large landmass located near the mainland.
 His father was a General, his mother was a soldier, but she sheltered him from military life for much of his childhood.
 Like all Basitins, he did eventually join the military, but at 8 years of age, late for most Basitins.
 Keith was blamed for his parents death at the age of 13 and banished from the islands.
 He was ordered not to return until he brought back the Grand Templar.

 - Ancestral Weapon: The armor that Keith initially wears once belonged to his father.
 In an interesting twist, it's actually a mark of dishonor rather than family pride; he wears it as a condition of his banishment, and is eager to get rid of it after the Basitin Isles arc is done.

 - The Atoner: Ironically, for things that weren't his fault.
 Even killing his father was arguable, as he had discovered his wife murdered, likely suspected that the Intelligence General was responsible, and even Keith himself admits he couldn't have beaten his father if his best day fell on his father's worst and it was like the man "fell on his spear."

 - Dark and Troubled Past: He and his dad were at ends for most of his childhood, he came home one evening to find his dad had apparently murdered his mom, then he accidentally killed his dad whilst defending himself.
 For this, he was exiled from the island until and unless he could bring the leader of the Templars back to the Basidian Islands.
-He was taken in by a female fox keidran, Laura, and was going to give up on going home and get married... and then she cheated on him before the wedding, so he left her and went on in search of his quest.
+He was taken in by a female fox keidran, Laura, and was going to give up on going home and get married... and then she ran away in fear and stress before the wedding, so he left her and went on in search of his quest.

 - Fantastic Arousal: Like all basitins, his ears are very sensitive, and so it's easy to turn him on by touching or kissing him there.